Joan Krupa

-Joan Gore Krupa is an Illinois politician, educator, and health center executive, who was a Republican member of the Illinois House of Representatives, representing the 92nd Representative District for 9 days in early 2009, after her predecessor, Aaron Schock, was sworn in as U.S. Congressman for Illinois's 18th congressional district.
+Joan Gore Krupa is an American politician, educator, and health center executive, who was a Republican member of the Illinois House of Representatives, representing the 92nd Representative District for 9 days in early 2009, after her predecessor, Aaron Schock, was sworn in as U.S. Congressman for Illinois's 18th congressional district.

 Biography

 Krupa was born and raised in Decatur, Illinois; her father was an assistant superintendent of Decatur Public School District 61 and her mother was a kindergarten teacher.

 Krupa started at Bradley University in Peoria, Illinois, at age 18, graduating from Bradley and later receiving her master's degree in counseling from Bradley as well.
 She was a first-grade teacher for a year then became a grade school guidance counselor, and afterwards an assistant dean of women at Bradley.
 She also was a part-time teacher at Illinois Central College and director of adult education at the Peoria County Jail.

 Krupa was the executive director and CEO of the Heartland Community Health Clinic in Peoria, Illinois for six years, during which time the clinic became the first Federally Qualified Health Center in Peoria.